10 Hidden Gems

 About White Clay Creek Swimming Hole

-Tucked along the Pennsylvania-Delaware border, White Clay Creek is one of those rare places that locals guard like a secret and visitors stumble upon with genuine delight.
+Tucked along the Pennsylvania-Delaware border, White Clay Creek is one of those rare places that locals guard like a discovery and visitors stumble upon with genuine delight.
 A federally protected waterway winding through dense woodland, the creek carves out a series of natural pools that have drawn swimmers and tubers to its banks for generations.
 This is an unofficial spot — no signage, no lifeguards, no concession stands — just cold, clear water, mossy flat rocks, and the kind of stillness that reminds you why you sought out nature in the first place.

 The Setting and Landscape